Resources

 These come in to play for learners of languages with different writing systems.
 I usually avoid giving examples for specific languages, but I will make an exception here since there are a few commonly-learned languages with this requirement and no generic resources.
 These are popular examples, not recommendations.

-Popular online writing resources
+Popular writing resources

 Resource Language Description